 - Lowest Interest Rate Personal Loan in Singapore

-- Cost Comparisons of Personal Loans by Bank
+- Cost Comparisons of Personal Loans from All Major Banks

 - How to Find the Best Personal Loan

 The following loan products, in our opinion, represent the best deals currently available for people in Singapore.
-Below, we illustrate cost of each bank’s offering based on a hypothetical loan of S$10,000 for 3 years.
+To find the best deal, we calculate the cost of each bank’s offering based on a hypothetical loan of S$10,000 for 3 years.
 Total cost reflects the amount of dollars you would have paid in fees and interest on your loan.
 In total, you should expect to pay back all of the cost and your principal back to the lender over the duration of your loan.

 Below, we have featured two personal loans with the lowest interest rates we've seen in Singapore.
 First one is from Citibank and the second one is from HSBC.
 Citibank's Ready Credit Paylite has the lowest interest rates for short-term loans (1-3 years), while HSBC Personal Loan has the lowest rates for long-term loans (4-7 years).

-Because its 1-3 year loans only charge an effective interest rate of 8.5% to 9%, it offers the lowest rate in Singapore for short-term loans even compared to HSBC's highly competitive offer.
-For example, for a loan size of S$10,000 over 3 years, Citi Paylite costs S$25 less than HSBC Personal Loan in fees and interests.
+Because its 1-3 year loans only charge an effective interest rate of 9%, it offers the lowest rate in Singapore for short-term loans even compared to HSBC's highly competitive offers.
+For example, for a loan size of S$10,000 over 2 years, Citi Paylite costs S$116 less than HSBC Personal Loan in fees and interests.